Disclosure:

 Shared hosting doesn’t require advanced technical knowledge to manage.

-Even if you have never looked at cPanel, and this is your first time, I bet you can install WordPress in one click and find your way, provided you can read and write.
+Even if you have never used cPanel and this is your first time, I bet you can install WordPress in one click and find your way, provided you can read and write.

 VPS server requires the user to have background knowledge in website management and server setup.